Goldilocks and the Three Scanners: How to Tell Which Overhead Scanning System is “Just Right”

 The size of materials to be scanned is chief among the facts you must know before purchasing a scanner.
 It is important to know – or anticipate – your collection materials beforehand in order to isolate your search to a particular bed-size range.
 The image on the right illustrates the classifications for material and bed sizes.
 A0 is the largest paper and bed size; the sizes decrease as the number after the “A” increases.

 The intended use of the final images will also heavily impact the type of scanner needed.
-If a university is scanning large maps for their archives for online sharing, they will need a unit capable of scanning large-format materials and capturing both raw and web-sized files.
+If a university is archive scanning large maps for online sharing, they will need a unit capable of scanning large-format materials and capturing both raw and web-sized files.
 A genealogist scanning family photos for personal archiving will most likely require a smaller scan bed and more modest file formats.

 Materials will have different digitization needs depending on their fragility.
 Rare or fragile loose documents should be digitized on an overhead scanner to prevent tearing rather than feeding them through a high-production rotary scanner such as the InoTec.
 If bound materials are fragile, you may want to consider a scanner that can incorporate a book cradle to support the spine of the books.